harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 ### Advanced: Stage Variables

 [Stage variables](/docs/platform/pipelines/add-a-stage/#option-stage-variables) are available to all steps in the stage.
-For an example use case, go to [Build a Docker image without pushing](../build-and-upload-artifacts/build-and-upload-an-artifact.md#useful-techniques).
+For an example use case, go to [Useful techniques: Build a Docker image without pushing](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact#useful-techniques).

 ## Infrastructure